 - Drizzle of olive oil or cooking spray

-Preheat the broiler to high, with rack in the top position.
+Preheat the broiler to high, with the rack in the top position.
 Line a baking sheet with tin foil (for easier clean up) then coat the tin foil with a bit of olive oil or cooking spray.

 Mix the tapenade (see link above for the recipe), the Dijon mustard, and parsley together in a small bowl.
 Season the pork chops well on both sides with sea salt and freshly cracked pepper, to taste then coat each side of the pork chops with the tapenade evenly.
 Place the pork chops on the baking sheet.